 The thunder sounded again and Sara's eyes snapped open.
 She rubbed her fingers across her face and looked at the girl.
 "Oh, good morning.
 Have you been awake long?"

 The two girls in the bunk beds awoke.
-Seeing their new girl, they climbed down.
-"Miss Sara."
-They hugged the woman.
-"We have a new roommate?"
+Seeing their new girl, they climbed down and hugged the woman.
+"Miss Sara, we have a new roommate?"

 Sara lowered her voice.
 "Yes.
 She doesn't talk much, so don't be upset if she's quiet.
 I think she's from a place far away, so she may be a little scared.
 We need to make her feel at home."